SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%clearwarns** `<@user>`
     Info: Admin only.
 Clears all warnings of a User.
 Mention the User or use User ID.
     Example: `%clearwarns @Phxenix`

-**%coaching**
-    Info: Gives you all the Information you need for getting coaching in our server.

 **%coin**
     Info: Flips a coin and gives you the result.
 Heads or Tails.